ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/11_Pon_Tanota.md

 But, they hated the walnut water,
 They wept, and turned away.

-The devil's child saw this and grinned.
+The devil's son saw this and grinned.
 My anger ignited at this sight,
 I fitted a silver arrow on my small silver bow,
 And shot the arrow towards the spring.